Caring for Someone With Mesothelioma

 Informational Resources on Mesothelioma

-Knowing what you’re up against will give you confidence as you take on your new role of caregiver.
+Knowing what you’re up against will give you confidence to take on your new role of caregiver.
 Your loved one’s doctor can help provide information on their specific mesothelioma diagnosis.

-A study published in the June 2022 edition of the European Journal of Cancer Care noted that caregivers’ lack of information about mesothelioma and uncertainty about a patient’s prognosis caused them stress.
+A study published in the European Journal of Cancer Care noted that caregivers’ lack of information about mesothelioma and uncertainty about their loved one’s prognosis caused them stress.

 “The first thing I recommend for newly diagnosed patients and loved ones is to get educated on all things mesothelioma — including understanding your pathology report, treatment options, symptom management, and more.”